karimzakir02/personal_website/content/_index.md

 ## Hi!

-**Welcome to my personal website**

 My name is Karim Zakir.
+Welcome to my personal website!

+#### About Me

-I am currently a 4th year student at the University of Toronto, majoring in data science.
+I am a 4th year student at the University of Toronto, majoring in data science.
+Upon graduation, I intend to work as a software engineering analyst for [Goldman Sachs](https://www.goldmansachs.com/) and their privacy platforms team!

-I am not quite sure yet what is going to be here.
-I am planning to publish some articles discussing my personal projects, as well as post about hobbies I do outside of work/school!
+I discovered my love for computer science in high school, when working on a course project for a VC fund in Abu Dhabi.
+Since then, I have worked in different roles, including software engineering and data science.
+I've felt comfortable in both the positions, but I am at my best when working somewhere in the intersection of the two.
+I love what I do, and I hope to share some of that love here with you!

-If you have any suggestions or any comments about my future articles, please email me at zakirkarim02 AT gmail DOT com.
+If you have any suggestions or any comments about my articles, please email me at zakirkarim02 AT gmail DOT com.
 Thank you!

 ---